atWork Australia

 How atWork Australia is improving the wellbeing of people looking for work in Australia

-Unemployed people looking for work have significantly lower wellbeing compared to people who are currently employed.
-Skills and past experience are not enough for a job seeker to find and keep a job.
-Job seekers also need social, mental and physical capabilities to meaningfully engage with an employment opportunity, and to maintain it.
+Research shows that people looking for work have significantly lower wellbeing compared to people who are currently employed.
+While skills and experience will allow people to find work, they also need social, mental and physical capabilities to meaningfully engage with an employment opportunity, and to keep it.

 The atWork Australia Job Seeker Wellbeing Index

-In partnership with Huber Social, atWork Australia has developed the atWork Australia Job Seeker Wellbeing Index to enable the employment services sector to understand the needs of many different job seekers and to identify key opportunities to focus on continuously improving their overall wellbeing.
+In partnership with Huber Social, atWork Australia has developed the atWork Australia Job Seeker Wellbeing Index to enable the employment services sector to understand the needs of the many different people looking for work and to identify key opportunities to focus on continuously improving their overall wellbeing.
 As we know, when support provided is holistic and practical, people looking for work are much more likely to find sustainable work.

 Key Finding 1: The current wellbeing of job seekers is low